top of page

 How AI Has Changed QA Work by 2026

-The latest reports reveal few key trends shaping QA jobs today:
+The latest reports reveal a few key trends shaping QA jobs today:

 These findings show that AI is here but not yet fully embedded in QA workflows.
 The technology’s promise is clear, but realizing its benefits requires overcoming significant hurdles.